-obligations even of an interpersonal kind among participants.
-While such an intention can give rise to obligations contextually, a shared intention does not always generate obligations on its own.
-121 It is important to understand the sense in which Bratman's view eschews imbuing shared intentionality with a normative dimension.
-He certainly isn't suggesting that shared intentionality cannot be motivational, or that it is incapable of generating normative obligations; just that it isn't constitutively necessary for his reductive understanding of what shared intentionality needs to entail, at a minimum, for its existence.
-122 This narrow understanding of normativity is important to appreciate as we move to using the idea of shared intentionality to understand coauthorship.
+In so setting up the idea of shared intention, Bratman insists that it remains "primarily a psychological-rather than primarily a normative phenomenon"120 in the sense that it does not, on its own, give rise to obligations even of an interpersonal kind among participants.
+While such an intention can give rise to obligations contextually, a shared intention does not always generate obligations on its own.121 It is important to understand the sense in which Bratman's view eschews imbuing shared intentionality with a normative dimension.
+He certainly is not suggesting that shared intentionality cannot be motivational, or that it is incapable of generating normative obligations; just that it is not constitutively necessary for his reductive understanding of what shared intentionality needs to entail, at a minimum, for its existence 122 This narrow understanding of normativity is important to appreciate as we move to using the idea of shared intentionality to understand coauthorship.
 Bratman is thus hardly suggesting that the intentions underlying the phenomenon of shared intentionality cannot provide independent reasons for parties' behavior, in the sense of being motivational in the formation of their own reasons for actions.
 To the contrary, their motivational nature is central to his theory.

-Somewhat more importantly for us though, Bratman builds his theory of shared intentions, which he describes a certain "attitude" of mind, into a full-blown account of behavior and activity motivated by such intentions.
+Somewhat more importantly for us though, Bratman builds his theory of shared intentions, which he describes as a certain "attitude" of mind, into a full-blown account of behavior and activity motivated by such intentions.
 And it is in this account that we see how shared intentions are capable of being motivational in actors' behavior.
-Using the idea of shared intentions, Bratman identifies an analytically distinct kind of activity that he describes as "shared cooperative activity.
-123" Three distinct features are taken to be characteristic of such-shared cooperative-activity.
-First, the parties performing the activity are "mutually responsive" to each other's intentions and actions.
-124 Second, the parties evince a "commitment" to the joint action in question.
-125 Third, the parties manifest a commitment to mutually supporting each other during the performance of the activity so as to ensure the successful performance of the joint activity.
-126
+Using the idea of shared intentions, Bratman identifies an analytically distinct kind of activity that he describes as "shared cooperative activity."123 Three distinct features are taken to be characteristic of such-shared cooperative-activity.
+First, the parties performing the activity are "mutually responsive" to each other's intentions and actions.124 Second, the parties evince a "commitment" to the joint action in question.125 Third, the parties manifest a commitment to mutually supporting each other during the performance of the activity so as to ensure the successful performance of the joint activity.126